Cigna Insurance for Drug Rehab and Alcohol Addiction Treatment

 - Cigna LocalPlus HSA: Outpatient office visits and outpatient services are covered at a higher amount for in-network than out-of-network providers and with no limitations or exceptions.
 Prior authorization is required for inpatient services.

-Both outpatient and inpatient drug and alcohol addiction treatment may include detox services, counseling, therapy, community-based programs, workshops, support group meetings, medication management, life skills training, educational programs, relapse prevention, holistic methods, and more.
+Both outpatient and inpatient rehab addiction treatment may include medical detox services, counseling, therapy, community-based programs, workshops, support group meetings, medication management, life skills training, educational programs, relapse prevention, holistic methods, and more.
 Cigna health insurance plans may be able to help cover at least some of the cost of drug and addiction rehab.
 Actual coverage will depend on the plan held by the member.